Skip to content

 Ofsted’s Christopher Stevens, HMI National Lead for music, explains what to expect from a Deep Dive in music.

-Explore routes into a career in vocal/instrumental teaching.
+Explore routes into a career in instrumental or vocal teaching.

 This webinar, chaired by Every Copy Counts Director Abigail D’Amore, is an opportunity to learn key information about the licenses schools already have, and what schools’ obligations are in terms of reporting data.